How to Set Up External Tools & Formats

 Removed

 TSLint support has been removed with Teamscale 8.2.
 Most of the TSLint checks are available via ESLint now.
-See the TSLint deprecation blog (opens new window) for an overview of ESLint checks that replace TSLint checks.
+See the TSLint deprecation blog for an overview of ESLint checks that replace TSLint checks.

 AbapLint binaries (version @abaplint/cli@2.89.15) are now shipped and dedicated to being used with Teamscale.

 AbapLint is able to analyze ABAP files according to the version of the ABAP language.
-This corresponds to some Abaplint version (opens new window), which is specified in the AbapLint configuration file, in the version field of the syntax section.
 As Teamscale communicates with SAP systems, it is now able to lint ABAP files providing the appropriate language version.
-If you desire to use a different language version, locate its corresponding version type from the file (opens new window) and save into your configuration file.
-Teamscale will use the appropriate version from the SAP system if the version field is left blank or omitted.
+If you desire to use a different language version, locate its corresponding version type from AbapLint and provide it to the analysis profile using the option ABAPLint language version.

 NodeJS

-ABAPLint requires that NodeJS version 16 or higher (opens new window) is deployed on your system and globally available by putting it to the PATH variable.
+ABAPLint requires that NodeJS version 16 or higher is deployed on your system and globally available by putting it to the PATH variable.

-PC-lint (opens new window) is a static analysis tool for C/C++ that covers a wide range of checks.
+PC-lint is a static analysis tool for C/C++ that covers a wide range of checks.
 To import PC-lint analysis results in Teamscale, you need to generate an XML report using the +xml parameter from PC-lint.
 For details, please refer to the documentation of PC-lint.

 The check descriptions in Teamscale are up-to-date with PC-lint version 9.00L (i.e., Teamscale can import and display findings from a report generated by this PC-lint version).

-Pylint (opens new window) is an Open Source code analysis tool for Python working directly on the source code.
+Pylint is an Open Source code analysis tool for Python working directly on the source code.

 pylint --score=no --reports=no --msg-template='line: {line}, messageId: {msg_id}, message: {msg}, absolutePath: {abspath}, messageName: {symbol}' /path/to/python/files > report.json